Icastaneda270/MedicareSpendingData/README.md

 # 📊 Medicare Spending Data Dashboard

 ## Overview
 This project analyzes Medicare hospital data across the United States to explore the relationship between healthcare costs and hospital quality.
-It combines two datasets—one containing general hospital information and another with cost metrics—to create an interactive Tableau dashboard for visual exploration.
+It combines two datasets, one containing general hospital information and another with cost metrics, to create an interactive Tableau dashboard for visual exploration.

 ---